Rumi-W/todo-list/README.md

 ### To run the application locally

-1. Clone the repository
+1. Clone the repository.
-2. In package.json, replace "homepage": "https://rumi-w.github.io/todo-list/" with: <br>
-   "homepage": "\*"
-3. Install packages
+2. Install the packages.

    ```
    npm install
    ```

-4. Run
+3. Run

    ```
    npm start
    ```

-The application can be accessed at <http://localhost:3000/>
+The application can be accessed at <http://localhost:3000/todo-list>